Pennsylvania Highlands Community College General Education Statement

 • Information Literacy: Students must be able to determine the extent of information needed, access the needed information effectively and efficiently, evaluate information and its sources critically, incorporate the information into their knowledge base, and understand the economic, legal, and social issues surrounding the use of information, and access and use the information ethically and legally.

-• Ethics: Students must understand the complexities underlying moral and ethical questions and the consequences of choices we make as individuals and as members of communities.
+• Values and Ethics: Students should be able to explain their own values and beliefs, as well as to understand the histories and cultures behind those values, and understand the complexities underlying moral and ethical questions and the consequences of choices we make as individuals and as members of communities.

 Summary Statement: Students must present an associate degree level of academic and professional competence to the college and community.
 They must possess the skills necessary for lifelong learning.